harel-coffee/PParMetrics-auto/README.md

 # PParMetrics (Pervasive Parallelism Software Metrics)

-Software Metrics for Parallelism
+"Smart" Parallelisation Assistant (Software Metrics for Parallelism)

-# [Brief project description]
+# Brief project description
-This project is an endeavour to develop a machine learning based tool for software source code parallelisability analysis and prediction.
+This is a research project on the possibility of using machine learning techniques in order to assist a programmer in the task of manual software parallelisation.
+This is not a final product quality tool, but rather a playground for the proof of concept and the assessment of idea's practical usefullness.

 # [Project requirements]
 The project uses and is dependent upon a number of software libraries, software frameworks tools and technologies: